ThomasVitale/microservices-spring-k8s-workshop/01-bootstrapping-microservices/01-bootstrapping-microservices.md

 $ export SERVER_PORT=8383 && java -jar build/libs/book-service-0.0.1-SNAPSHOT.jar
 ```

-On the Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config), you can find the list of property sources considered by he framework and their precedence.
+On the Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config), you can find the list of property sources considered by the framework and their precedence.